pynovel-creator/pynovel-4/README.md

 # Bug report
 If you found any bug in it, post to https://github.com/pynovel-creator/pynovel-4/issues.
-I will fix it soon so you can play it or download the current
+I will fix it soon so you can play it or download the current code instead.